Aera23/-/README.md

 # -
 This is where I can share code from my site

-In particular, it contains the script for the chat page and the CAPTCHA
+In particular, it contains the script for the chat page, "creation stopwatch" and the CAPTCHA Note that the stopwatch counts time since it was installed.
+To reset it, delete time2.txt

 # Installation
-Just copy the files into the directory you want to.
-Needs PHP, and should work with default settings.
+* Just copy the files into the directory you want to.
+* Needs PHP, and should work with default settings.
-You do not need MySQL.
+* You do not need MySQL.

 # Extra
 If you need to kick a user, you could modify the script live to include